BumbleBeeElegy/literary-quotes-api/docs/guides/set-up-testing-environment.md

     npm install json-server@0.17.4
     ```

+    > [!NOTE]
-     * Note: The beta version of json-server isn't compatible with the API.
+    > The beta version of json-server isn't compatible with the API.
 It's okay if the beta installed globally or in another directory, as long as you install the stable version in the `/api` directory,

 4. Use the following command to install the dependencies from `package.json`  and add json-server to the repository's `node_modules`: